IannnWENG/CSC642-FOODIE-APP/README.md

 ## How to Use

 1. **Select Language** - Choose English or 繁體中文 on first visit
+2. **Create Account** - Register with email/password to track your activity and achievements
-2. Click **Get Location** to allow the browser to access your location
+3. Click **Get Location** to allow the browser to access your location
-3. Choose search radius, type, and price range, then click **Search Nearby**
+4. Choose search radius, type, and price range, then click **Search Nearby**
-4. Click a restaurant marker or list item to see details
+5. Click a restaurant marker or list item to see details
-5. Click the **robot icon** 🤖 to open AI chat and ask for recommendations
+6. Click the **robot icon** 🤖 to open AI chat and ask for recommendations
-6. Use Favorites to save places; Search History keeps your recent searches locally
+7. Use Favorites to save places; Search History keeps your recent searches locally
-7. Click **Translate** 🌐 on non-English reviews to see English translations
+8. Click **Translate** 🌐 on non-English reviews to see English translations
-8. Click the **globe icon** 🌍 in the header to change language anytime
+9. Click the **globe icon** 🌍 in the header to change language anytime
+10. Click your **profile avatar** to view stats, achievements, and activity history

 ## Multi-language Support